dinosaure/blaze/README.md

 ## How to receive an email?

-`blaze` provides a little server which is able to receive only **one** email.
+`blaze` provides a little server which is able to receive emails.
+You can receive one or some depending on arguments given to `blaze.srv`.
 By default, it wants to listen on `*:25`.
 It's an implementation of a simple SMTP server and it waiting an email to save it then into your file-system:
 ```
 $ sudo blaze.srv -o new.eml &
 [1] PID